Acrome-Robotics/AcromePythonLibrary/README.md

     * #### `imu`

-        This attribute returns the current roll, pitch and yaw values in degrees in a form of Python list.
+        This attribute returns the current roll, pitch and yaw values in degrees; current acceleration in X, Y and Y axes in meters per second squared; and current gyroscope values in X, Y and Z axes in degrees per seconds.

-        > **Note:** This attribute is only available on the products that shipped with an BNO055 Absolute Orientation Sensor.
-Products with MPU6050 IMU is not supported yet and will return 0.
+        > **Note:** Acrome Controller now supports both BNO055 Absolute Orientation Sensor and MPU6050 IMU Sensor.
+For products with MPU6050 IMU, the current yaw value will yield 0.